Koca Ventures Ltd

 Clinics & regulated practices

-After-hours booking, insurance and hours questions, and triage-then-transfer — with every call recording and every word kept on your own hardware.
+After-hours booking, insurance and hours questions, and triage-then-transfer.
 The cleanest fit when patient data can't sit on a multi-tenant cloud.

 Dealerships & dealer groups